Oyelowo/surreal-orm/rust/surreal-orm/docs/en/src/quick_start.md

 }
 ```

-In this example, we define a `SpaceShip` struct and annotate it with the
+In this example, we define a `SpaceShip` struct and annotate it with the `Model`
-`SurrealModel` derive macro.
-The `table_name` attribute specifies the name of
+derive macro.
+The `table_name` attribute specifies the name of the corresponding
-the corresponding database table.
+database table.

 ## Querying Data